Electric Six: 2010s

 On February 14, 2010, Dick Valentine announced via the Electric Six website that the band is in the process of recording their 7th studio album.

 Valentine also mentioned that this album would contain a cover song that they have been contemplating for a long time.
 This cover has since been confirmed as "The Rubberband Man" by The Spinners.

 On April 30, 2010, Dick Valentine confirmed at a concert at the University of Illinois Champaign-Urbana that the seventh album would be a twelve-track compilation titled Zodiac.
 It was released on September 28, 2010.

-The band's eighth studio album is titled Heartbeats and Brainwaves, as announced through their official website on June 22, 2011.
+The band's eighth studio album, Heartbeats and Brainwaves, was announced through their official website on June 22, 2011.
 It was released on October 11.
 It was the first release of which Johnny Na$hinal served as producer.
 Previews of five tracks from the album were posted on the band's official Facebook page.

-On January 30, 2012, the band announced via their website and Facebook that they were going to release a live album, entitled Absolute Pleasure, set for release in the fall of 2012.
+On January 30, 2012, the band announced via their website and Facebook that they were going to release a live album, titled Absolute Pleasure, in late 2012.
 The album was recorded at shows in Minneapolis and Chicago in May.
-Absolute Pleasure was initially reported to be a double-disc album, with the first disc containing the entirety of their first album, Fire, and the second containing their "favorite tracks from all the other albums", however, these plans changed in development and the finished product was a single-disc amalgamation of both discs' content."
+Absolute Pleasure was initially reported to be a double album, with the first disc containing the entirety of their first album, Fire, and the second containing their "favorite tracks from all the other albums", however, these plans changed in development and the finished product was a single-disc amalgamation of both discs' content."
 A live DVD of Fire was also going to be filmed at the Shepherd's Bush Empire in London on December 15; however, these plans were cancelled and later revisited as the band's 2013 Absolute Treasure Kickstarter project.

 Lead singer Dick Valentine released his first solo album Destroy the Children under the Dick Valentine moniker on May 14, 2012.

 On February 16, 2013, the band launched a Kickstarter campaign for a live DVD called Absolute Treasure.
 The project was intended to give Electric Six the funds to film and release a live DVD of a performance to be filmed on September 7, 2013.
 The funding was successful.